-A prison for 130 years, McNeil Island in Washington state operated far longer than the well-known Alcatraz island prison.
+A prison for nearly 136 years, McNeil Island in Washington state operated far longer than the well-known Alcatraz island prison.
 When the state’s correctional center on McNeil Island closed in 2011, it was the last prison in the nation only accessible by air or water.
 From its humble beginnings as a territorial prison through its tenure as a federal and state penitentiary, McNeil can illuminate how incarceration in the U.S. has changed over time in response to evolving social views of crime and punishment.

 McNeil: Washington’s Forgotten Island Prison presents history through accounts from prison staff, inmates, and residents of the island.
 It explores McNeil’s connections to significant state and national events, and examines the evolution of prison practicies through territorial, federal, and state lenses.